What Are The Costs Of Trading?

 3. Overnight Financing Costs:

-Definition: When you hold positions overnight, you may incur financing costs, also known as swap or rollover fees.
+Definition: When you hold positions overnight, you may incur financing costs known as swap or rollover fees.
 These costs are determined by the interest rate differentials between the currencies involved.

-Impact: Swap fees can either add to your trading costs or provide a credit to your account, depending on the direction of your trade and the interest rate differentials.
+Impact: Swap fees can either increase your trading costs or credit your account, depending on the direction of your trade and the interest rate differentials.

 4. Slippage: